(updated Sept 29 2025)

 How to RENEW a regular volunteer badge:

 All regular volunteers will have to complete the badge process each year.
-Current year’s badges won’t work next year, and schools will be collecting old badges at the end of the school year.
+Current year’s badges won’t work next year.
 Note: Renewing volunteers likely will not need new fingerprint checks or TB testing.
 Check to see that your TB test is valid through the end of the school year.

 Ask your school for the link to the Raptor volunteer application.
 TB tests are good for 3 years, although you will still need to upload proof in the online application.
 Fingerprint checks are good for a few years.
 In the online application, you will provide the last school year you completed a check or the ATI number.

-Training: All regular volunteers (renewing or new) will be required to complete the annual mandated reporter and abuse training in compliance with AB 506 before receiving a badge.
-(Training in other languages is available via the settings menu.)
-After training, applicants should upload their completion certificate to the online volunteer application platform as part of their required documentation.
+Training: All regular volunteers (renewing or new) will be required to complete the mandated reporter and abuse training every two years.
+Completion certificate can be from another organization.
+If already completed, applicants should upload their completion certificate to the online volunteer application platform as part of their required documentation.
+If training has not been completed within two years, login details for free, district provided online training will be emailed to the applicant after the volunteer application is complete.

 Thank you for adhering to this process that is vitally important to protect our students' safety and to ensure MVWSD complies with state law.